Flesh and Blood (1985 film): Development

-After tiring of attempting to have his controversial Dutch films subsidized by the government, Verhoeven looked elsewhere for funding for Flesh and Blood, eventually securing most of the budget from Hollywood studio Orion Pictures.
+Orion Pictures agreed to finance $7 million.
 However, Orion soon requested changes, feeling that the film needed a love interest; thus, instead of focusing on the relationship between Hawkwood and Martin, Agnes was introduced and attention turned to her romantic entanglement with both Martin and Steven.
-Verhoeven later said: "The triangular relationship [of] Martin–Agnes–Steven is now the main story line, but in retrospect I think we should have stuck with Hawkwood and Martin.
-The failure of Flesh and Blood was a lesson for me: never again compromise on the main story line of a script."
+Verhoeven later said: "Now we come to the film, where the girl is in the middle—Tom Burlinson on one side and Rutger on the other—and Jack Thompson is a completely minor character.
+So instead of this interesting Wild Bunch theme, we ended up with a triangle where this girl is manipulating two guys."
+The director elaborated, "The failure of Flesh and Blood was a lesson for me: never again compromise on the main story line of a script."